davelandry/missionnutrition/_services/family.md

 ---
-title: Family Nutrition Assessment and Goals Session
+title: Family Nutrition: Starter Session
 icon: users
 order: 2
 ---

-This extended, 90 minute Assessment and Goals Session includes:
+This 90 minute Family Nutrition Assessment and Goals Session includes:

 * Full Family Assessment: Understanding individual needs and routines that impact change
 * Meeting with at least one parent and one child (or more family members if they are available)